 Of the authors who have lived in Skaneateles, Roland Sweet is perhaps the most prolific and eclectic.
 First with Chuck Shepard and then with John Kohut, Sweet co-authored News of the Weird; More News of the Weird; Beyond News of the Weird; Countdown to the Millennium; Law and Disorder; Dumb, Dumber, Dumbest; More Dumb, Dumber, Dumbest; News from the Fringe; Real Sex; and Strange Tails.
 A compilation, The Best of News of the Weird, has been published as an audio book, and described as “astounding, uproarious and absolutely factual.”

-A lesser talent might be content to be the nation’s foremost curator of strange (but true) news items, but Sweet also serves as the editor-in-chief of Log Home Living magazine, which he helped launch in 1989.
-His most recent book, Log Home Secrets of Success, is credited with making countless dream homes a reality and rates a solid five stars on Amazon.com.
+A lesser talent might have been content to be the nation’s foremost curator of strange (but true) news items, but Sweet also served as the editor-in-chief of Log Home Living magazine, which he helped launch in 1989.
+His Log Home Secrets of Success, is credited with making countless dream homes a reality and rates a solid five stars on Amazon.com.
 An earlier title, 100 Best Log Home Floor Plans, was published in 2007.

-Today Roland lives with his wife, artist Theodora Tilton, in Virginia, where he continues to compile news of human folly for a nationally syndicated column, “News Quirks.”
-An experienced pilot, Roland occasionally flies north to Skaneateles to enjoy the company of friends, a hotdog at Doug’s Fish Fry, Mexican cuisine at Boom Boom Mex Mex, and, on his most recent trip, perch at the Colonial Lodge in Bear Swamp.
+Until his death in the summer of 2015, Roland lived with his wife, artist Theodora Tilton, in Virginia, where he continued to compile news of human folly for a nationally syndicated column, “News Quirks.”
+An experienced pilot, Roland occasionally flew north to Skaneateles to enjoy the company of friends, a hotdog at Doug’s Fish Fry, Mexican cuisine at Boom Boom Mex Mex, and, on his last trip, the legendary perch dinner at the Colonial Lodge in Bear Swamp.

 * * *